sweetpea-org/sweetpea-py/docs/_source/api/main.rst

    combinations, so that up to N instances of a combination can appear anywhere in the T trials. :attr:`.RepeatMode.REPEAT` ensures that each of the S combinations appears once in the first S trials, then once again in the next S trials, and so on, up to N times.
+   In other words, :attr:`.RepeatMode.REPEAT` is like using :class:`.Repeat` to increase the number of trials in a crossing.
    An example illustrating the difference of these two strategies is shown in
    :ref:`Crossing Sizes in MultiCrossBlock <working-with-multiple-crossings-example>` section.

-   At the same time, different crossings in `crossings` can refer to the same factors, which creates constraints on how factor levels are chosen across crossings in a given trial.

-   In addition, each crossing in `crossings` could require different number of preamble trials because of derived factors with varying window sizes in the crossing, the `alignment` parameter controls how crossings are aligned.
+   In addition, each crossing could require different number of preamble trials due to derived factors with varying window sizes in the crossing.
+   The `alignment` parameter controls how crossings are aligned.
    Use :attr:`.AlignmentMode.POST_PREAMBLE` to start all crossings after the unified preamble trials, or :attr:`.AlignmentMode.PARALLEL_START` to start individual crossing from its own required preamble trials.
+The default `alignment` uses the alignment of the first `block` in `blocks`.
    An example illustrating the difference of these two strategies is shown in
    :ref:`Preamble Trials in MultiCrossBlock <preamble-trials-multiple-crossings-example>` section.

-   :param design: the factors that make up the design
+   Constraints associated with a `block` in `blocks` apply to individual repetitons of the block within the larger experiment description.
+   Additional `constraints` supplied to :class:`.Merge` apply to the entire sequence of trials in the larger experiment.
+For example, a :class:`AtMostKInARow` constraint on an individual block does not apply across the boundary of a block repetition, but a :class:`AtMostKInARow` constraint in the additional `constraints` would apply at all points, including across repetition boundaries.

+   :param blocks: the blocks to be combined into a larger description
-   :type design: List[Factor]
+   :type design: List[Block]
-   :param crossings: a list of crossings, where each crossing is a
-                     list of discrete factors that are fully crossed in the block's trials; the factors in each crossing must be a subset of the `design` list
-   :type crossings: List[List[DiscreteFactor]]
-   :param constraints: constraints that every sequence of trials must
+   :param constraints: additional constraints that every sequence of trials must
                        satify; see :ref:`constraints`
    :type constraints: List[Constraint]
-   :param require_complete_crossing: same as for :class:`.CrossBlock`
    :param mode: determines the strategy for :class:`.RepeatMode`,
                 whether to use :attr:`.RepeatMode.WEIGHT` OR :attr:`.RepeatMode.REPEAT`
                 to generate additional trials for smaller crossings.
-                Mode must be specified when crossing sizes are different.
-                The default value is :attr:`RepeatMode.EQUAL`, which suggests all crossings have equal crossing sizes.
-If `str` is provided instead of a :class:`.RepeatMode`, it will behave identically by mapping the string to the corresponding enum: 'weight' maps to :attr:`.RepeatMode.WEIGHT`, 'repeat' maps to :attr:`.RepeatMode.REPEAT` and 'equal' maps to :attr:`.RepeatMode.EQUAL`
+                If `str` is provided instead of
+                a :class:`.RepeatMode`, it will behave identically by mapping the string to the corresponding enum: 'weight' maps to :attr:`.RepeatMode.WEIGHT`, 'repeat' maps to :attr:`.RepeatMode.REPEAT` and 'equal' maps to :attr:`.RepeatMode.EQUAL`